kiwidamien/RandomResources/docs/_sources/content/python/async_non_async_tasks.rst.txt

 Note this is a *syncronous* function.

-We can get the syncronous version as
+We can get the syncronous version of getting all the book information as

 .. literalinclude:: isbn.py
   :pyobject: sync_main